 The Pocopson Bridge on Rt.
 926 will be renovated this year.
 The bridge will be closed starting February, 2017 and reopen September 1, 2017.
 Please follow detour signs and news updates on our website under “Planning Commission – Projects”.

-Roads to be worked on summer, 2017 will be posted in the Spring.
+Roads to be worked on summer, 2017 will be all of the road in Chadds Ford Knoll.
 Road work will be done after school lets out.
 If you have questions, please contact the Road Master, David Allen at 610-388-9180.

 Keystone Collects is the Chester County EIT Tax Collector.
 EIT Tax Return is due by April 15th.
 The quickest way to get your refund is to file online.
 If you live and work in PA, you an e-file on our tax administrators secure website, which is available 24/7 at www.KeystoneCollects.com If you use e-file, you will need your W-2, your SS# and any other income documents that may apply (such as a PA-UE or a Schedule C))

 Keystone redesigned e-file to make it even faster and more user-friendly